Column mode in UltraEdit / UEStudio

 You now have a list of numbers on each line.

-One way to save time and avoid error when adding column-specific data is to use the "Sum Columns/Selection" command from the "Column" menu.
+One way to save time and avoid error when adding column-specific data is to use “Sum selection” in the Edit tab.
 In our sample data below, we have some random sales figures that need to be totaled.
-Using the "Sum Columns/Selection" command we can total all the numbers that appear in a selected area.
+Using the “Sum columns / selection” command we can total all the numbers that appear in a selected area.

 The “Ignore character in number” allows you to specify any character that should be ignored in a number.
 By default, this is set to a comma.
 This allows you to get the sum of a column of numbers where, for example, “1000” is written as “1,000”.

-This command allows you to either delete or cut a specified number of columns from each row.
-Selecting this command will invoke a dialog that asks for a specified number of columns you would like to delete or cut.
-The delete or cut will begin at the current cursor position and will span the number of columns you specify.
+These commands allow you to either delete or cut a specified number of columns from each row.
+Selecting this will prompt you for a number of columns you would like to delete or cut.
+The delete or cut will begin at the current caret position and will span the number of columns you specify.
 If you enter a value of 0, only the selected column will be deleted or cut.

 This function allows you to convert a file from character delimited fields to fixed columns.
 This is particularly useful where column manipulation is required, but difficult because of different field widths for each row.
 This function allows you to specify separator characters and field widths.
-You are also given the option to "scan" the document for appropriate field widths.
+You are also given the option to “scan” the file for UltraEdit to automatically detect field widths.

-The opposite of "Convert to Fixed Columns," this function allows you to convert a file from fixed field widths to character delimited fields.
+The opposite of “Convert to fixed width,” this function allows you to convert a file from fixed field widths to character delimited fields.